Barba-Q/tumbleweed-noob-tool/README.md

 Requirements:
+- xterm
+- zenity

-xterm; zenity (both should be preinstalled with openSuse Tumbleweed, script will check for both anyways and inform you if something is missing)
+(both should be preinstalled with openSuse Tumbleweed, script will check for both anyways and inform you if something is missing)

 Notes: